What Parents Wish Daycare Providers Knew…

 Communicate with parents each day at drop off and pick up time.
 Saying good morning is not that hard.
 If you’re not a morning person, be prepared at pick up time with some good news and a smile.
 A few words go a LONG way.
 The most frustrating relationships are the ones where there is no communication.

-My child means the world to me!
+Parents want daycare providers to know their child means the world to them!

 Parents wish providers knew how much their kids mean to them.
 They are not dropping off their old junky stuff for you to care for all day, they are dropping of their heart and soul, the center of their universe, the thing they love more than anything in the world.
 This child means EVERYTHING to them and providers need to understand what an honor it is to be trusted to care for them.
 Cherish it, appreciate it, and do your best because of it.